aimer63/fire/README.md

 - **Books**:

+  - _A Random Walk Down Wall Street_ by Burton G. Malkiel: A classic book explaining the basics of investing, efficient markets, index funds, and long-term wealth building.
   - _The Bogleheads’ Guide to Investing_ by Taylor Larimore, Mel Lindauer, and Michael LeBoeuf:
     A practical guide to low-cost investing and financial independence, covering asset allocation and risk management.